 Anyone travelling to the USA must hold ESTA authorisation (submitted via https://esta.cbp.dhs.gov/).
 Please visit this website for up to date requirements.

 It is your responsibility to ensure that you have all the necessary valid and undamaged documentation including visas to meet the immigration authorities' requirements of your destination country.
 As Jet2.com is strictly a point to point airline this means that, even if the destination country of your Jet2.com flight permits you to transit without a visa, you will have to pass through Immigration of that country and will therefore need the appropriate visa.
 Please be aware that we will not be liable for any consequences of your failure to arrive without the correct documentation and any fines, penalties or other expenditures incurred shall be paid by or charged to you.

 The Foreign and Commonwealth website is a useful source for travel information.
 Visit www.fco.gov.uk/travel.

-What ID do I need on domestic flights & flights between the UK & Eire
+What ID do I need on domestic flights, flights to the Channel Islands & flights between the UK & Eire

 - EU or Swiss national ID card

 - Student ID card (international, National Union of Students or University/College ID)